PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/scrapy/28/answer_error_test_3.md

             self.fingerprints.update(x.rstrip() for x in self.file)
 ```

-By using the `with` statement, we ensure that the file is closed properly, even if an exception occurs.
-This should fix the `ResourceWarning` and allow the test to pass without affecting other successful tests.
+By using the `with` statement, the file will be automatically closed at the end of the block, eliminating the `ResourceWarning` and ensuring that the file is properly closed.

+This fixed code can be easily applied to the original project by replacing the `__init__` method in the corresponding file with the fixed code.